Sabeshragav/Healthify/backend/README.md

-# Swasthya-Sampark Backend
+# Healthify Backend

-This is the backend server for the Swasthya-Sampark healthcare application.
+This is the backend server for the Healthify healthcare application.

 ## Getting Started